 Meeting Minutes

-Minutes will be produced and published for all WGM sessions and conference calls achieving quorum (see section 5)
+Minutes will be produced and published for all WGM sessions and conference calls achieving quorum (see section 5).

 The presiding co-chair of the meeting is responsible for ensuring that minutes are taken and posted.

-Where quorum is not achieved, the production of minutes is at the discretion of the presiding co-chair.
+When quorum is not achieved, the production of minutes is at the discretion of the presiding co-chair.

 Minutes shall include, at a minimum, the following information: